opencontext/archaeology-images-ai/sg-notes.md

 - [ ] use a whole shittonne more data
 - [ ] maybe pay for compute time to retrain

+## Oct 2

+Wrote a quick script to augment each image by rotating 90, 180, flipping horizontal and flipping vertical.
+This gives us 6942 images to work with.
+Same script writes the new image filename to the json file and copies the original caption data to it.

+Let's start training and see what happens...
+I'm assuming that if the loss now drops gradually I'll have a better model happening.

 ## gpt the great leveller